Part III

 Shadow Aspects: Manipulator and Illusionist

-- Manipulation and Control: A politician using propaganda and psychological tactics to sway public opinion.
+- Manipulation and Control: A cult leader who masterfully uses love-bombing and psychological tactics to create dependency and control.

 Integration Practice: Wielding Magic With Integrity